pradeepiyer/ray-mcp/README.md

 ### Cluster Operations
 - `init_ray` - Initialize Ray cluster - start a new cluster or connect to existing one
 - `stop_ray` - Stop the current Ray cluster
-- `cluster_info` - Get comprehensive cluster information including status, resources, nodes, and worker status
+- `inspect_ray` - Get comprehensive cluster information including status, resources, nodes, and worker status

 ### Job Operations
 - `submit_job` - Submit a new job to the cluster